We already know that Japan loves using older technology, but does that affect the way they type?

 Well, maybe not too much, apart from still using the old white mechanical keyboards, I’m sure!

-People from Japan normally type on a standard QWERTY keyboard and use Hiragana and Katakana to phonetically spell out the word.
+People from Japan normally type on a standard QWERTY (JIS) keyboard and use Hiragana and Katakana to phonetically spell out the word.
 The hiragana alphabet will normally be mapped to the keyboard in JIS layout making the typing of words far quicker.
 It’s also possible to type using romaji, but this is far slower and not ideal.

 What’s the difference between Japanese and English keyboards?